 Riverview Roofs and the Algae Reality

-Riverview is full of relatively new homes — communities like South Fork, Triple Creek, and Panther Trace feature houses built in the 2010s and 2020s.
+Riverview is full of relatively new homes — communities like South Fork, Triple Creek, Panther Trace, and Alafia feature houses built in the 2000s, 2010s, and 2020s.
 Yet even these newer Riverview roofs are already showing the telltale dark streaks of Gloeocapsa Magma algae.
 This cyanobacteria doesn't wait for a roof to age before colonizing it.
-As long as there's warmth, humidity, and a limestone-filled asphalt shingle, it moves in.
+As long as there's warmth, humidity, and a limestone-filled asphalt shingle or barrel tile, it moves in.
 And in Riverview, all three conditions are permanent.

 The Science of What Algae Does to Riverview Shingles

 Gloeocapsa Magma produces a dark pigmented sheath as a UV shield — those are the black streaks you see on Riverview roofs.
 But the real damage is invisible: the organism is actively digesting the limestone filler in your asphalt shingles.
+Modern shingle manufacturing relies on crushed limestone (calcium carbonate) as a primary filler material, and Gloeocapsa Magma has evolved to extract nutrients from exactly this material.
 As the limestone is consumed, the structural integrity of the shingle breaks down.
 Shingles become brittle, curl at the edges, and lose their granule coating.
 A Riverview roof affected by untreated algae can fail a decade before its warranty expires.

 Riverview's rainy season compounds the problem.
 Algae retains moisture, and with 55+ inches of annual rainfall in Hillsborough County, that moisture has plenty of opportunity to work down through compromised shingles into the roof decking.